 4. Poor Work Conditions = Poor Health

 Many will not be surprised to learn that obesity, sleep disorders, heart disease, high blood pressure, and depression, among other conditions, can often be attributed to poor or stressful work conditions.
-As a result of these factors, many employee-conscious companies have implemented workplace health programs.
+As a result of these factors, many employee-conscious companies have started working with Avensure health and safety consultants for small businesses to implement workplace health programs.
 While traditional wellness exams will likely continue, it will be important for Corporate Employee Wellness programs to continue to grow and cover as many employees as practicable.
 Augustaa attorneys helping victims of truck accidents can also provide legal assistance also other injury related victims.
 Find a reliable tractor trailer accident lawyer to help you in times like these.

 5. Many Safety Professionals Will Become Generalists